-Not only is this a great year-round brush, but comes in especially handy during spring, when the undercoat is shedding.
+Not only is this a great year-round brush, but comes especially handy during spring, when the under-coat is shedding.
 If you’re curious, here’s the Furminator on Amazon.
-You’ll want the medium version for long haired dogs.
+Plus, you’ll want the medium version for long haired dogs.

 What Corgi Owners Are Saying

 Ryan says he loves it.
-He knew Pembroke Corgis were notorious shedders.
+He knew Pembroke Corgis were notorious shedders, but needed help with the mess.
 The transition of his Corgi’s puppy fur to adult fur was a mess.
 There was hair everywhere and the Furminator saved the day!